A delightful evening at Terracotta Taj Vivanta which was called Flavours of Terracotta!

 I had a lovely evening at Terracotta Taj Vivanta sometime ago, cooking along with the chef and then having an elaborate meal.
 Today I will take you through a pictorial journey of that evening.

-Live cooking that I managed to catch, I love fire shots and I lobe pouring shots.
-One day I am gonna do a post with only featuring them
+Live cooking that I managed to catch, I love fire shots and I love pouring shots.
+One day, I am gonna do a post with solely featuring them 🙂

 Pic Credit – Swati